KPLauritzen/kplauritzen.github.io/_posts/2021-08-26-precommit.md

----
-layout: post
-title: "Use pre-commit to save time and avoid mistakes"
+# Use pre-commit to save time and avoid mistakes
----

 # Why use pre-commit